Kia EV6 Insurance Rates

 Average premium for full coverage: $1,586

-Prices include $500 policy deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and EV6 trim levels.
+These estimates include $500 policy deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all 50 states and for all EV6 models.

-Using a 40-year-old driver as an example, prices range range from the low end price of $298 for just liability coverage to a high of $3,432 for a high-risk insurance policy.
+For the normal driver, insurance rates for a Kia EV6 go from the low end price of $298 for just liability insurance to the much higher price of $3,432 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.